sunainabkathpalia/tweet_digital_ocean/README.md

 # AI-Generated Tweet Image API

 ## Overview
-This project is a Flask-based web service that dynamically generates Twitter-style images using OpenAI API model and PIL.
+This tool is a Flask-based web service that generates Twitter-style images using OpenAI API model and PIL.

 The tool:
 - Accepts a policy stance from a user.